google-gemini/generative-ai-swift/README.md

+# Google AI SDK for Swift

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fgoogle-gemini%2Fgenerative-ai-swift%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/google-gemini/generative-ai-swift)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fgoogle-gemini%2Fgenerative-ai-swift%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/google-gemini/generative-ai-swift)

-# Google AI SDK for Swift
+The Google AI Swift SDK is the easiest way for Swift developers to build with the Gemini API.
+The Gemini API gives you access to Gemini [models](https://ai.google.dev/models/gemini) created by [Google DeepMind](https://deepmind.google/technologies/gemini/#introduction).
+Gemini models are built from the ground up to be multimodal, so you can reason seamlessly across text, images, and code.

 > [!CAUTION]
 > **The Google AI SDK for Swift is recommended for prototyping only.** If you plan to enable